 If you haven’t launched your blog yet because you feel a certain level of anxiety, apprehension or nervousness then know that you are not alone.
-Many aspiring bloggers find themselves in a statue-like state as and when it comes to clicking the publish button.
+Many aspiring bloggers find themselves in a statue-like state when it comes to clicking the publish button.

 And it’s all because of fear.